Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 ***Exercise***: Search for the chromosome 1 instead of chromosome X. What happens?

-Why do we get chromsome 1, 10, 11, 12, etc?
+Why do we get chromosome 1, 10, 11, 12, etc?
 Use the `-w` flag to get full words.

 We can use more complex patterns with `grep` (and other tools) by using *regular expressions*.
 For example, to find both chromosome X and Y: